 Professional liability coverage offers protection for professionally related risks.
 Like general liability coverage, professional liability coverage is used by businesses in many industries.
 Each business’ policy is usually tailored to the industry the business is in, though.
 Thus, there are many different forms of professional liability coverage.

-A nail salon’s professional liability coverage theoretically could offer coverage for an employee’s nail fail and reimburse customers the cost of the treatment.
+A nail salon’s professional liability coverage theoretically could offer coverage for a nail technician’s nail fail and reimburse customers the cost of the treatment.
 The cost of treatments is relatively low, however, and nail salons are usually able to offer another treatment or reimburse customers themselves when it’s necessary to do so.

 Instead, nail salons primarily use professional liability coverage to help protect against liability claims arising from infections that are spread to customers.